-a.
 Supervisors and their trainees have a particularly close relationship, which has special benefits, but which may also lead to unique problems.
-Trainees need clear advice on what they should do in the event of conflict with their supervisor or any other person intimately involved in their training.
-Clear statements concerning the supervisory relationship can avert problems for both trainees and supervisors. b.
-Processes that allow trainees to raise difficulties safely would typically be processes that give trainees confidence that the training provider will act fairly and transparently, that trainees will not be disadvantaged by raising legitimate concerns, and that their complaint will be acted upon in a timely manner. С. Trainees may experience difficulties that are relevant to both their employment and their position as a trainee, such as training in an unsafe environment, discrimination, bullying, and sexual harassment.
-While training providers do not have direct control of the working environment, in setting standards for training and for professional practice, including training site accreditation, they have responsibilities to advocate for an appropriate training environment. d.
+Trainees need clear advice on what they should do in the event of conflict with their supervisor or any other person intimately involved in their

+- training.
+Clear statements concerning the supervisory relationship can avert problems for both trainees and supervisors. - b.
+Processes that allow trainees to raise difficulties safely would typically be processes that give trainees confidence that the training provider will act fairly and transparently, that trainees will not be disadvantaged by raising legitimate concerns, and that their complaint will be acted upon in a timely manner. - c.
+Trainees may experience difficulties that are relevant to both their employment and their position as a trainee, such as training in an unsafe environment, discrimination, bullying, and sexual harassment.
+While training providers do not have direct control of the working environment, in setting standards for training and for professional practice, including training site accreditation, they have responsibilities to advocate for an appropriate training environment. - d.
 Trainees who experience difficulties often feel vulnerable in raising questions about their training, assessment or supervision, even anonymously, and can be concerned about being identified and potentially disadvantaged as a consequence.
 Often the same individuals hold positions in the training provider and senior supervisory positions in hospitals and health services, which may lead to conflicts of interest, especially if the trainee has a grievance about either their employment or training.
-Practical solutions are required to remove the disincentives for trainees to raise concerns about their training or employment.
+Practical solutions are required to remove the disincentives for trainees to raise concerns about their training or employment. - e.
+Trainees should be able to have a support person present during any dispute resolution process. - fe.

-e.
 A separate standard (1.3) addresses processes for reconsideration, review and appeals processes.